BraadMartin/vertical-center/readme.txt

 = 1.0.1 =
 * Added support for using selectors that match multiple items
-* Improved compatability with other plugins that use JS to affect layout
+* Improved compatibility with other plugins that use JS to affect layout
 * Bugfix: Better scoping of the admin JS to prevent conflicts with other plugins

 = 1.0.0 =